Khongchai/code-explorer/CONTRIBUTING.md

 ## File Content

+Note: the explanation part is optional.
+Not everybody has the time nor the energy for such a lengthy explanation.
+Just a link to the source code suffice.
+Other people, or yourself, can contribute the explanation later.

 ### Data Strcutures and Algorithms

 If possible, the content of the file must begin with a link to the source code.
 For example, in `resources/algorithms/binary-heap/dart-timer-queue.md`, it might look like this